 Clinical trials are important to find new medicines, or combinations of medicines to improve treatment of HL in the future.
 They can also offer you a chance to try a new medicine, combination of medicines or other treatments that you would not be able to get outside of the trial.
 Some clinical trials for HL are looking at CAR-T cell therapy to see if this may be effective for people with HL.
 If you are interested in participating in a clinical trial, ask your doctor what clinical trials you are eligible for.
-You can also read our 'Understanding Clinical trial.
+You can also read our 'Understanding Clinical Trials' Fact Sheet to find a clinical trial.